LOVE-BOMBS FROM HELL: The Unenviable Arts of Learning Hatred

 A blast-crater has been blown into the orderly rows of desks.
 The seat assigned to me has been ousted from society and dragged into the corner.
 The front of the flip-top writing surface presses against the blackboard and the wall at the front of the room.

 Mrs. Elhoffer doesn’t glance up at my arrival.
 She continues reading Where the Red Fern Grows as though I don’t exist.
-Perched on the safety of her stool where they can’t gnaw her face off, she propagates the lie that this pack of ten-and-eleven-year-olds are an audience of angels, captivated by her voice.
+Perched on the safety of her stool where my classmates can’t gnaw her face off, she propagates the lie that this pack of ten-and-eleven-year-olds are an audience of angels, captivated by her voice.

 That’s exactly how they sit, too.
 Hands folded on desks.
 Eyes round and shouting “innocence” when in reality, they’re watching my every move.